CodingContributorsLair/Harry-Potter-Quiz/README.md

-## The CodingContributorsLair Harry Potter Quiz!
+## CodingContributorsLair Basic-Mini-Apps - Harry Potter Quiz
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 [![forthebadge](https://forthebadge.com/images/badges/check-it-out.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/uses-css.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/uses-html.svg)](https://forthebadge.com)

-### This is a Harry Potter Quiz that was originally produced by [AvidCoder101](https://github.com/AvidCoder101).
-You can try it out and contribute to it by, for example, improving it, or, if you want, go to the Ideas Repository and make your own.
+### This is a Harry Potter Quiz originally produced by [AvidCoder101](https://github.com/AvidCoder101).
+You can try it out and contribute to it by, for example, improving it.
 Remember, contributing to any of our repos = invitation.
 ## How to contribute:

 ### Prerequisites: